 West Palm Beach Landlord-Tenant Litigation Attorney

 The relationships between landlords and tenants often create complex legal issues that cannot be resolved without the assistance of an attorney.
-The West Palm Beach landlord-tenant attorneys at Pike & Lustig, LLP represent landlords in Palm Beach, Miami and Broward counties in these intricate areas of the law.
+The West Palm Beach landlord-tenant attorneys at Pike & Lustig, LLP represent landlords in West Palm Beach, Miami and Broward counties in these intricate areas of the law.

 Landlords and tenants each have a set of rights and responsibilities that arise out of the lease arrangement or rental agreement between them.
 Any residential or commercial lease may contain a number of express or implied warranties binding the landlord, including a warranty of habitability, quiet enjoyment and possession, or fitness for a particular purpose.
 Tenants for their part may be obligated to make timely rent payments, make repairs or mitigate damages to the property, provide the landlord with access to the premises, and use the property in a way which does not violate local laws or ordinances or otherwise interfere with the use and enjoyment of other tenants.
 Disputes surrounding the performance of these duties can give rise to breach of contract litigation, eviction proceedings, or the seeking of injunctions or other equitable remedies.